John-Trager/RedditShorts/readme.md

 # RedditShorts
-The goal of this project is to create Reddit reading posts in the short form content medium.
+The goal of this project is to create Short videos that read Reddit posts and comments.

 > [!Note]
-> Current Status: Reddit data scraping is in working minimal mode.
-Video generation, text to speech, and other functionality are still being built out
+> Current Status: Reddit data scraping, tts, and video captions are in working minimal mode.
+Video generation, text to speech, and other functionality are still being built out further

 ## Usage
 data_scraper.py: scrape posts from different subreddit